railwayapp/docs/src/docs/guides/django.md

     - Connect your GitHub repo to the  **Source Repo** in the **Source** section.
     - Add `celery -A liftoff worker -l info` to the <a href="/guides/start-command">**Custom Start Command**</a> in the **Deploy** section.
         - _Note:_ `liftoff` is the name of the app.
+        - The `--concurrency=3` option here means it can process up to 3 tasks in parallel.
+You can adjust the [concurrency level](https://docs.celeryq.dev/en/latest/userguide/workers.html#concurrency) based on your system resources.
+The higher the level, the more memory and resources it consumes.
     - Head back to the top of the service and click on <a href="/overview/the-basics#service-variables">**Variables**</a>.
     - Add all the necessary environment variables especially those highlighted already in step 2.
     - Click **Deploy**.